My blog posts likely contain affiliate links, including for the Amazon Associates program.

 - The Nest at Thompson Seattle – I’ve actually never been to The Nest (I’ve heard its members only?? but maybe that’s not true, so I’ll try and get there on my next trip), but I’ve heard great things – and the pictures look awesome.

-Okay, wait: how the HECK do you cram all that into a three-day trip?!
-Below, I’ve sketched together a brief outline of how I would fit most of the recommended locations into a three-day trip (assuming you have three whole days, not arriving Friday night and leaving Sunday morning).
+Okay, wait: how the HECK do you cram all that into a Seattle weekend itinerary?!
+Below, I’ve sketched together a brief Seattle 3-day itinerary of how I would fit most of the recommended locations into a weekend in Seattle.
+(This is assuming you have a full 3 days in Seattle, not arriving Friday night and leaving Sunday morning.)

-If you’re visiting Seattle for a day or two before/after an Alaska cruise, consider just doing Day 1, Day 2, or a combination of them both.
+If you’re visiting Seattle for a day or two before/after an Alaska cruise, I have two Seattle itineraries for spending one day in Seattle.

 If you know you want to do several of the activities I recommended – the Space Needle, MoPop, and Chihuly Garden & Glass – or you’re traveling with kids (who will love the Seattle Aquarium and Pacific Science Center), consider getting a Seattle CityPass.
 It’s a great way to get discounted admission to these attractions (and others) and make it easier to organize your trip.
 Click here to learn more about the Seattle CityPass.